jellyfin-archive/jellyfin-docs/docs/administrator-docs/reverse-proxy.md

 # Running Jellyfin Behind a Reverse Proxy

 It's possible to run Jellyfin behind another server acting as a reverse proxy.
-With a reverse proxy setup, this alternative server handles all network traffic and proxies it back to Jellyfin.
-This has the benefit of having nice DNS names and not having to remember port numbers, as well as easier integration with SSL certificates.
+With a reverse proxy setup, this server handles all network traffic and proxies it back to Jellyfin.
+This provides the benefits of using DNS names and not having to remember port numbers, as well as easier integration and management of SSL certificates.

 Three popular options for reverse proxy systems are [Apache](https://httpd.apache.org/), [Haproxy](https://www.haproxy.com/), and [Nginx](https://www.nginx.com/).